New footage shows cruelty to animals at another rodeo

 - Contact other rodeo sponsors asking them to end their support of animal cruelty.

-- Contact Bill English urging him to support a ban on rodeo.
+- Contact Prime Minister Jacinda Ardern, urging her to support a ban on rodeo.

 25 January 2017